top of page

 Tony Hawks Underground

-They ditched the timeless arcade format for a free roam story campaign that you need to be a die hard skater to appreciate.
-Its mostly fetch quests and driving clunky cars.
+They ditched the timeless arcade format for a free roam story campaign that you need to be a die hard skater to get any appreciation from.
+Its mostly just fetch quests and driving clunky cars.
 Still, the soundtrack features R.A.
-The Rugged Man and Iron Man is pretty fun.
+The Rugged Man and the playable Iron Man is pretty fun.

 Release: Oct 27, 2003